OpenTermsArchive/contrib-versions/Foxnews/Terms of Service.md

-Terms of Use Fox News Network, LLC Terms of Use Agreement
+Fox News Network, LLC Terms of Use Agreement

 Effective as of October 26, 2016

 **Description of Company Services and Acceptance of Terms of Use Including Arbitration of Disputes**

-Fox News Network, LLC ("Company," "we" or "us") has developed these Terms of Use to describe the terms that govern your use of foxnews.com, foxbusiness.com, foxnation.com, foxnews.mobi, m.foxbusiness.com, the Fox News iOs application, the Fox Business iOs application, the Fox News Andriod application, the Fox Business Android application and any Company branded URL, WAP site and mobile application and other content and services that link to these Terms of Use (collectively the "Company Sites").
+Fox News Network, LLC ("Company, "we" or "us") has developed these Terms of Use to describe the terms that govern your use of foxnews.com, foxbusiness.com, foxnation.com, foxnews.mobi, m.foxbusiness.com, the Fox News iOs application, the Fox Business iOs application, the Fox News Andriod application, the Fox Business Android application and any Company branded URL, WAP site and mobile application and other content and services that link to these Terms of Use (collectively the "Company Sites").
 The services Company provides on Company Sites include messaging services, video services, RRS feeds, podcasting services, mobile services, text messaging campaigns, and any other feature, content or application offered from time to time by Company (collectively, the "Company Services").
 Company is based in the United States and the Company Services are hosted in the United States.
 Company is a part of the United States based operations Twenty-First Century Fox, Inc.

 Company furnishes the Company Sites and the Company Services for your personal enjoyment and entertainment.
 By visiting the Company Sites (whether or not you are a registered member) or using the Company Services, you accept and agree to be bound by this Agreement, including any future modifications ("Agreement"), and to abide by all applicable laws, rules and regulations ("Applicable Law").
 Please read through this Agreement carefully.
 Company may modify this Agreement at any time, and each such modification will be effective upon posting on the Company Sites.
 All material modifications will apply prospectively only.
 Your continued use of the Company Sites or the Company Services following any modification of this Agreement constitutes your acceptance of and agreement to be bound by the Agreement as modified.
 It is therefore important that you review this Agreement regularly.
 If you do not agree to be bound by this Agreement and to abide by all Applicable Law, you must discontinue use of the Company Services immediately.